dmedhora/Kubernetes-on-Vagrant-with-containerd/README.md

 **\# vagrant --masterIP=\<IP of master control plane node\> --podnetwork=\<IP range of pod network\> up --provision**

+***2) Or, Prefixing the env variable to vagrant***

-(2) If you don't want to set this variable, or if you need more nodes that specified in your exported variable, then you can prefix the var before -every- vagrant command that involves >1 node,
+If you don't want to set this variable, or if you need more nodes that specified in your exported variable, then you can prefix the var before -every- vagrant command that involves >1 node,

 For example:

 run:
 **\# NODES=\<n\> vagrant --masterIP=\<IP of master control plane node\> --podnetwork=\<IP range of pod network\> up --provision**

 (Note that in this case you must prefix all related Vagrant commands with the variable as well)